 3.5.4.
-NOTIFICATION TO NON-TENURED FACULTY OF NONRENEWAL OF APPOINTMENT

-In cases of non-renewal, the College follows the American Association of University Professors (AAUP) recommendations in "Statement on Procedural Standards in the Renewal or Nonrenewal of Faculty Appointments" (AAUP Policy Documents and Reports as amended).
-Faculty members not being renewed will be notified by the Associate Provost.
+NOTIFICATION TO NON-TENURED FACULTY OF NONRENEWAL OF APPOINTMENT not being renewed will be notified by the Associate Provost.
 Faculty members in their first year receive three months notice, no later than March 1 of their first year of service to the College.
 Faculty members in their second year of service receive six months notice, no later than December 15 of their second year of service to the College.
 Faculty members in their third year, to the end of their tenure probationary period (as defined in section 3.7.2.1.), receive 12 months notice.
 Such notification is normally sent to the faculty member at the time contracts are issued, but in no instance will notification occur later than twelve months before the expiration of the appointment.